backend-development/backend-development-textbook/source/caching.md

   Agegroup Load (0.4ms)  SELECT  `agegroups`.* FROM `agegroups` WHERE `agegroups`.`id` = 19 LIMIT 1
 ```

-Here information from three database tables is combined.
+Here, data from three database tables is combined.

 #### creating a database view